Argentina Travel Insurance Plans

 What is the best travel insurance plan for Argentina?

 Travel Guard has comprehensive travel insurance plans to help protect your trip to Argentina.
 Our Preferred Plan is a great place to start as it has medical expense coverage, trip cancellation and delay, baggage coverage and more.
-Since Argentina is full of beautiful lakes, mountains and national parks, you may consider our optional Adventure Sports bundle to give you coverage if planning on doing extreme activities such as mountain climbing, scuba diving or skydiving.
+Since Argentina is full of beautiful lakes, mountains and national parks, you may consider our optional Adventure Sports Bundle to give you coverage if planning on doing extreme activities such as mountain climbing, scuba diving or skydiving.

 How much is a travel insurance plan for a trip to Argentina?